 The Financial Services Information Sharing and Analysis Center is the only global cyber intelligence sharing community solely focused on financial services.
 The organization leverages its intelligence platform, resiliency resources, and a trusted peer-to-peer network of experts to anticipate, mitigate, and respond to cyber threats.

 Members are based in~70countries

 FS-ISAC shares among its members and trusted sources critical cyber intelligence, and builds awareness through a robust offering of alerts, indicators, member insights, threat assessments, and analysis.

 With an ever increasing reliance on technology to support customer services, the need for robust and resilient cyber security training continues to represent a cornerstone of sound cyber security practice.
-Driven by member-curated content, FS-ISAC continues to enhance sectoral efforts to meet the ever-present threat posed by cyber criminals.
-In particular, the available workshops and technical exercises have proven invaluable in helping enhance organisational preparedness in order to enhance our ability to protect our customers.”
+Driven by member-curated content, FS-ISAC continues to enhance sectoral efforts to meet the ever-present threat posed by cyber criminals.”

 FS-ISAC helps Mastercard keep payments and our network safe and secure.
 In addition to providing world-class cyber-intelligence and services, we gain access to a rich set of working groups along with the opportunity to collaborate with others in the cyber community.”